MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Overview

 Core Data allows us to place a familiar wrapper around StackMob REST calls and Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.

-For those interested in sticking to the REST-based way of making requests, we provide the full Datastore API as well.
+We understand that using Core Data for persistence might be too extensive for some applications.
+For those who prefer a simple wrapper on top of the REST API, we provide the full <a href="https://developer.stackmob.com/ios-sdk/datastore-api-guide" target="_blank">Datastore API</a> as well.

 In each section of this guide you may see colored boxes which are meant to highlight important information: